prefix-dev/pixi/docs/cli.md

 pixi run --locked python
 # If you have specified a custom task in the pixi.toml you can run it with run as well
 pixi run build
+# Extra arguments will be passed to the tasks command.
+pixi run task argument1 argument2
 ```

 !!! info